BASILR00T/Python-projects/README.md

 # Python Projects 🐍

-A collection of Python projects by **BASIL-Tech**.
+A collection of Python projects by **BASILR00T**.
 More exciting projects coming soon!

 ## About